 Location options let you include or exclude people based on:

-- where they're likely to be located
+- Where they're likely to be located or regularly located

-- the places they’ve shown interest in
+- The places they’ve shown interest in

 By default, location targeting includes both physical locations and locations of interest, but advanced advertisers can use these options to limit their targeting to a subset of these categories.
 This article goes over the advanced options for location targeting and location exclusion.
 Note that advanced location options only apply to ads on the Search and Display Networks.

 Before you set up your location targeting, consider how specific you’d like your settings to be.
 Broad geo targeting ("Presence or Interest") can help you reach people who not only exist in your targeted locations, but have shown interest in your targeted locations.

 With broad geo targeting, you’ll find the following benefits:

 - Access to a variety of targeting locations, ranging from entire countries, areas within a country like cities or territories, or a radius around a location.